This Is Your Life: Timeline

 Brian Rix This Is Your Life 23 October 1961

-The programme featuring the actor Brian Rix was the first edition of This Is Your Life not to be recorded immediately after the 'pick-up'.
-Brian was surprised at a friend's house party in Surrey on Sunday evening - while the actual tribute was recorded at the BBC Television Theatre the following evening.
+The programme featuring the actor-manager Brian Rix was the first edition of This Is Your Life not to be recorded immediately after the 'pick-up'.
+Brian was surprised at a friend's house party in Surrey on a Sunday evening - while the actual tribute was recorded at the BBC Television Theatre the following evening.

 Isabella Woodford This Is Your Life 25 December 1961